Geometric properties of certain integral operators involving Hornich operations: Abstract

 where $f$ and $g$ are elements of certain classical families of normalized analytic functions defined on the unit disk.
-Here, the exponents are chosen in such a way that the respective functions are analytic in suitable branches.
+In particular, preserving properties of the Hornich sum of the operators $J_\alpha$ and $I_\beta$ will be studied.
+Moreover, we also present sharp pre-Schwarzian norm estimate of such integrals.